Head Master's Blog

 I well remember the day following the referendum in 2016.
 As I was briefing Heads of Department on the plans for Project One Campus, Mrs Renton kept us updated with the fast-moving political situation, including the resignation of the Prime Minister.
 Whatever one’s personal view of the outcome, there is no doubt that it was a momentous event, and as we met as a community later that day, I spoke of our need to listen, to understand everyone’s different views, and of our duty as individuals to work consistently for a stable and equitable future for everyone.

-As we look at our own momentous event - our impending move to the Myton site - 2019 is full of hope and excitement, but in the full knowledge that in the midst of change, it is consistency and stability which are our greatest strengths.
+As we look at our own momentous event, moving to our new school on the Foundation campus, 2019 is full of hope and excitement, but in the full knowledge that in the midst of change, it is consistency and stability which are our greatest strengths.

 What is it then that we want our chroniclers of the future to say about 2019 in the life of King’s?